Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Methods

 \subsection{Phase-specific AR Guidance in PCS}

 We utilize the intraoperative guidance parameters to design AR visual cues, which are then combined with surgical phase information to provide a phase-specific AR scene for ophthalmologists.

 By observing the attention behavior of ophthalmologists during PCS, we have designed seven visual cues in collaboration with ophthalmologists, and their definitions are listed in Table \ref{table1}.
-Following [1], we divide the PCS into ten phases: incision, viscous agent (VA) injection, capsulorhexis, hydrodissection, phacoemulsification, irrigation, capsule polishing, lens implant, VA removal, and tonifying.
-We present the AR scene with different combinations of visual cues for each surgical phase in Fig. 5.
+Following \cite{RN661}, we divide the PCS into ten phases: incision, viscous agent (VA) injection, capsulorhexis, hydrodissection, phacoemulsification, irrigation, capsule polishing, lens implant, VA removal, and tonifying.
+Note that irrigation and capsule polishing in our XH-CaTa dataset are merged into a single surgical phase as they share the same combination of visual cues.
+We present the AR scene with different combinations of visual cues for each surgical phase in Fig. \ref{fig5}.